-The Company's ability to continue as a going concern for the period assessed by the Directors, being the period to 31 October 2023 which is at least 18 months from the date the financial statements were authorised for issue.
-In reaching this conclusion, the Directors have considered the liquidity of the Company's portfolio of investments as well as its cash position, income, and expense flows.
-The Company's net assets as at 31 October 2021 were £222.9 million (2020: £184.4 million).
-As at 31 October 2021, the Company held £220.3 million in quoted investments (2020: £180.9 million) and had cash overdraft of £0.05million (2020: cash balance of £2.5 million).

-The total expenses (excluding finance costs and taxation) for the year ended 31 October 2021 were £2.2 million (2020: £2.0 million), which represented approximately 1.05% (2020: 1.04%) of average net assets during the year.
+In reaching this conclusion, the Directors have also considered the liquidity of the Company's portfolio of investments as well as its cash position, income, and expense flows.
+The Company's net assets as at 31 October 2022 were £203.6 million (2021: £222.9 million).
+As at 31 October 2022, the Company held £199.6 million in quoted investments (2021: £220.3 million) and had cash of £1.4 million (2021: £0.05 million overdraft).
+The total expenses (excluding finance costs and taxation) for the year ended 31 October 2022 were £2.3 million (2021: £2.2 million), which represented approximately 1.06% (2021: 1.05%) of average net assets during the year.
 At the date of approval of this report, based on the aggregate of investments and cash held, the Company has substantial operating expenses cover.

-In the light of the COVID-19 pandemic, the Directors have fully considered and assessed the Company's portfolio of investments.
+The Directors have fully considered and assessed the Company's portfolio of investments.
 A prolonged and deep market decline could lead to falling values to the investments or interruptions to cashflow.
 However, the Company currently has more than sufficient liquidity available to meet future obligations.